rsarvar1a/birdsong/README.md

 - `birdsong.builtins`: A collection of helper functions that are super helpful for simplifying script files.
 - `birdsong.ccmanager`: Underlying access to `birdsong`'s custom command framework. _(Use with caution.)_
 - `birdsong.dbmanager`: A wrapper around `birdsong`'s connection to `mongodb`.
+- `birdsong.modules`: A collection of modules loaded from the `modules` path.
+Modules are globally available in scripts.

 ***